-It is anticipated that approximately 61,000 skilled trades licensees and other regulated individuals (including architects and engineers) will be affected by the proposed rules, but only when new build structures or renovations are contracted for.
+It is anticipated that approximately 54,000 licensed residential builders and 61,000 skilled trades licensees and other regulated individuals (including architects and engineers) will be affected by these proposed rules, but only when existing structures renovations are contracted for.
+An estimated 15,546 homeowners engaged in renovation projects will be impacted through the requirement for the projects to be completed in compliance with the rules and the adopted code.